ashpatel/CarND-Vehicle-Detection/writeup.md

 In '# Code Cell 13' is where I implemented the functions (from the lessons) then took the boxes from `find_cars`, overlayed them as a heatmap map, and then with thresholding and labeling using `scipy.ndimage.measurements.label` ended up with a single bounding box.

-I saved the last heatmaps from the previous frames, and then combined them and used a higher treshold to remove false positives.
+In "# Code Cell 15" I implemented a `FrameHistory` class to keep track of state while processing the video.
+In this object I saved the last heatmaps from the previous frames, and then combined them and used a higher treshold to remove false positives.
 This removed most of the false positives.

 ---